keymapperorg/KeyMapper/docs/quick-start.md

 You can then tap Key Mapper in your list of available services.
 There may be many others on this screen and your interface may be slightly different.

-!!! warning
+!!! attention
     If nothing happens when you tap FIX, or if you can't enable the service, see [this page](#) or ask for help in the [Discord server.](http://keymapper.club)

 ![](images/hg-settings-services.png) ![](images/hg-settings-services-light.png)

+### Setup a Key Mapper keyboard

+'A Key Mapper keyboard' through out this documentation refers to any input method that works with Key Mapper.
+The one built-in to Key Mapper is called the "Key Mapper Basic Input Method".
+This one has **NO** on-screen keyboard.

+!!! tip
+    If you want an on-screen keyboard to be available while using Key Mapper, you need to install "Key Mapper GUI Keyboard".
+It is available on the [Google Play Store](http://gui.keymapper.club), [F-Droid](https://www.f-droid.org/en/packages/io.github.sds100.keymapper.inputmethod.latin/) and [GitHub.](https://github.com/sds100/KeyMapperKeyboard/releases)

-Tapping the FIX button next to the input method prompt will allow you to enable a Key Mapper compatible keyboard.
+Tapping the FIX button next to the input method prompt will allow you to enable a Key Mapper keyboard.
 If you want to perform actions like pressing keyboard keys or entering text you must enable this.

 ![](images/hg-warn-input-method.png)

 If you have only installed the Key Mapper app, your list of available keyboards will contain "Key Mapper Basic Input Method" only.
 If you aim to use a physical keyboard (not on-screen) when using Key Mapper, this will be suitable for you.

-!!! tip
-    If you want an on-screen keyboard to be available while using Key Mapper, you need to install "Key Mapper GUI Keyboard".
-It is available on the [Google Play Store](http://gui.keymapper.club), [F-Droid](https://www.f-droid.org/en/packages/io.github.sds100.keymapper.inputmethod.latin/) and [GitHub.](https://github.com/sds100/KeyMapperKeyboard/releases)

 ![](images/hg-settings-input-method.png) ![](images/hg-settings-input-method-light.png)

+### Disable app-killing

 !!! failure "Important"
     If you are using a Huawei or Xiaomi branded device, a device with 2GB of RAM or less, or intend to use the app while playing a mobile game, it is especially important to follow the next step.